 The best practices for preventing rice blast is to keep rice fields flooded deeply with a continual flow of water.
 When rice fields are drained for various cultural practices, a higher incident of fungal disease results.

 Rice blast treatment is done by applying fungicides at precise times of the plant’s development.
-This usually is early in the season, again as plants are in the late boot phase, then again as 80-90% of the rice crop has headed.
+This usually is early in the season, again as plants are in the late boot phase, and then again as 80-90% of the rice crop has headed.

 Other methods of preventing rice blast are to plant only certified disease-free seed of rice blast resistant rice plants.